Staticsoft/Flow/README.md

 - **Job**: A workflow composed of multiple operations that produces an output from an input
 - **Operation**: An atomic unit of work that can be executed independently
-- **Decision**: A point in the workflow that requires external input to proceed
+- **ExternalInput**: A point in the workflow that requires external data to proceed
 - **Handler**: The execution logic for jobs and operations

 ### Components